AlCode88/GitCourse/README.md

 <<<<<<< HEAD
 # What you will learn from this repo!
+# GIT AND GITHUB COURSES

-This is a git repo learning and course
+This is course is dedicated for the developers who wants to succeed or recall the knowledges This is a git repo learning and course
 ![git](./images/git1.png)
 ![git](./images/git2.png)